98sean98/blue-nebula/raspberry-pi/README.md

 ```

 ## Credits
-The GATT server source code is from [Douglass Otwell](https://github.com/douglas6/cputemp).
-All credit related to the design of the bluetooth interface belongs to him.
+The GATT server source code is from [Douglass Otwell's cpu temperature example](https://github.com/douglas6/cputemp).
+All credits related to the design of the bluetooth interface belong to him.